- Early Evaluation

 - Individual Study Plan

 - The Major & Minor

 The first two years of a student’s program emphasize course work, but all students are expected to begin research projects by the summer after the first year.
 Most course work is completed by the end of the second year, when full-time students take a qualifying examination.
 Students who are successful in the qualifying examination then undertake a major research project aimed at producing a dissertation.
 Students are expected to complete their degree in four to five years.

 The doctoral degree requires a total of 72 credits.
 At least 24 of these credits must be in dissertation research.
 An additional 6 credits must be taken to satisfy the program’s early research requirement.
 The remaining 42 credits are usually in doctoral courses; the exact number of courses required depends on the major.
 Additional courses are sometimes needed as prerequisites or to correct academic deficiencies.
-In addition, students must also satisfy a Professional Development Requirement, English Proficiency Requirement, and Writing Proficiency Requirement.
+In addition, students must also satisfy a Professional Development Requirement.

 This web page gives only general information on program requirements.
 Since many of these requirements are implemented in different ways for different majors, a student should consult the page for his or her major for fuller information.
 Further information of a general nature, including information about disciplinary procedures, is provided in the Catalog of the Graduate School-Newark.